micbay/RaceTimerAndController/README.md

 > ***ISR Execution Time** - The execution time of the ISR in this project, with 4 lanes active, is between 0.004 - 0.180 ms (ie max 180uS).*

 ### **Debouncing a Trigger**
-Because these interrupts will trigger on each, and every, signal change event we need to filter out unwanted re-triggers caused by bouncing of switch contact interfaces.
-We do this by setting a debounce time after the initial detection, within which any re-triggers on the same pin are ignored.
+Because these interrupts will trigger on each, and every, signal change event, we need to filter out unwanted re-triggers caused by bouncing of switch contact interfaces.
+It turns out to be more efficient to ignore extra triggered interrupts caused by a contact bounce than to turn the interrupts on and off.

+To filter extra bounce triggers, we set a debounce time after the initial detection, within which any re-triggers on the same pin are ignored.
 Each lap trigger pin has its own timing array, so while the debounce period may be active for one pin causing it to be ignored, another may be newly triggered and will be accepted.

 Currently the default debounce is set to 1sec (1000ms).
 This is a bit excessive for a debounce period, but laps are still much longer than this.
 If this time is an issue, it can be changed by, uncommenting, and then editing the `DEBOUNCE` setting in the `localSettings.h` file.